Politics of Alberta: Federal

+When first MPs were elected in what is present-day Alberta in 1880s/1890s, Calgary and southern Alberta generally elected Conservatives, such as Donald Watson Davis and north-central Alberta elected Liberals such as Frank Oliver.

-Alberta's federal representation mostly echoed that of its provincial politics.
-Like in provincial elections, federal elections again and again saw the leading party (no matter what its label) receive more than its due share of members and the other parties were under-represented.
+After province-hood, Alberta's federal representation mostly echoed that of its provincial government.
+Like provincial elections, federal elections again and again saw the leading party (no matter what its label) receive more than its due share of members and the other parties were under-represented.

 When Liberals were in power in the Legislative Assembly, most of the province's MPs were Liberal.
-The 1917 election was an exception - The Union government's use of the soldier vote meant that Liberal candidates with majority support among voters voting in the riding were not declared elected.
+The 1917 election was an exception – The Union government's use of the soldier vote meant that Liberal candidates with majority support among voters voting in the riding were not declared elected.

 Then when the United Farmers dominated from 1921 to 1935, most of the Alberta MPs were of that party.
-Calgary was a labour stronghold and its election of two Labour MPs in 1921 was un-equalled anywhere else in the country.
+Calgary was a labour stronghold, and its election of two Labour MPs in 1921 was un-equalled anywhere else in the country.

 When Social Credit came into vogue, winning its first electoral successes in 1935, federal representation also changed to being mostly Socred.
 The Social Credit party under Ernest Manning turned right-wing in the 1940s, but this apparently mirrored changing sentiment among Alberta voters.
 And the party maintained its power provincially and its hold on most of the federal seats until the 1970s.

 Alberta's conservative leaning was pronounced on the federal level.
 The province was the heartland of the Reform Party of Canada and its successor, the Canadian Alliance.
 These parties were the second-largest political parties in the federal Parliament from 1997 to 2003 and they were located on the political right.